SEEBRIG may be committed in one of two ways:

 In April 2003, PMSC declared SEEBRIG ready to participate in a Peace Support Operation under NATO Command.
 In September 2003, first visit coming from NATO AFSOUTH, Naples, came to HQ SEEBRIG in order to start the Evaluation process.
 After other two meetings between HQ SEEBRIG and NATO RHQ representatives, the criteria and the steps of evaluation process were agreed in order to declare the level of "SEEBRIG readiness" for PSOs.
 In this regard, an exercise (Command Field Exercise) SEVEN-STARS 04 was conducted in Romania, in October 2004.
 After the exercise, the recommendation of the report forwarded to SACEUR (Supreme Allied Commander Europe), SHAPE (Supreme Headquarters Allied Powers Europe) was "to formally certify that HQ SEEBRIG has attained FOC status with limitations to deploy to a NATO led PSO in Balkans."

-Also in the framework of operational readiness, in January 2004, a team from OSCE, High Level Planning Group (HLPG)/Vienna visited HQ SEEBRIG for exchange views on military peacekeeping operations.
-The HLPG team and the staff of SEEBRIG had a discussion on topics such as common interests in the field of peacekeeping, the role of OSCE in the hot spot and finally a discussion about the possibilities of the role of the headquarters in the OSCE peacekeeping mission.
+Also in the framework of operational readiness, OSCE High Level Planning Group (HLPG)/Vienna keeps contactwith HQ SEEBRIG for exchange views on military peacekeeping operations.
+The HLPG team and the staff of SEEBRIG have a dialogue on topics such as common interests in the field of peacekeeping, the role of OSCE in the hot spots and finally a discussion about the possibilities of the role of the headquarters in the future OSCE peacekeeping mission.

-For the last nine years the Brigade has passed an intensive way of organizational development and enhancement of its operational readiness.
-The military personnel of the seven countries have been working harmoniously and together under the motto "One team – one mission".
+For the last twenty years the Brigade has passed an intensive way of organizational development and enhancement of its operational readiness.
+The military personnel of the currently six participating ations countries are working harmoniously together under the motto "One team – one mission".